2003 Dallas Cowboys season: Week 1 vs. Atlanta Falcons

-The Parcells era of the Cowboys began inauspiciously in a 27–13 loss to the Falcons at Texas Stadium.
+The Bill Parcells era of the Cowboys began inauspiciously in a 27–13 loss to the Falcons at Texas Stadium.
 With Michael Vick out with injury Doug Johnson started for the Falcons and had two passing touchdowns and a rushing score.
 Quincy Carter had a touchdown to Joey Galloway and an interception.

 Week 2 at New York Giants

-On Monday Night Football Parcells returned to Giants Stadium for the first time since his final year as NY Jets coach and the ensuing game against the NY Giants became a memorable struggle.
+On Monday Night Football Bill Parcells returned to Giants Stadium for the first time since his final year as New York Jets coach and the ensuing game against the New York Giants became a memorable struggle.
 The Cowboys raced to a 23–7 lead as kicker Billy Cundiff proceeded through a huge day, but the Giants behind Kerry Collins erupted, outscoring the Cowboys 25–12 in the second half; the go-ahead Giants score (a 30-yard Matt Bryant field goal) came with eleven seconds left.
 A penalty on the ensuing kickoff gave Dallas the ball at its own 40 and a 26-yard catch by Antonio Bryant set up Cundiff's sixth field goal of the game, a 52-yarder with no time left.
 In overtime both teams traded punts before Quincy Carter led the Cowboys to the Giants 6-yard line and Cundiff connected on a seventh field goal and 35–32 win; in that process Cundiff tied Chris Boniol's record from Dallas' 1996 win over the Packers.

 Week 4 at New York Jets

-Following their bye week the Cowboys returned to the Meadowlands, this time to face the Jets.
+Following their bye week the Cowboys returned to the Meadowlands, this time to face Bill Parcells' third former team the Jets.
 The Cowboys rushed for 202 yards and Troy Hambrick and Antonio Bryant touchdowns in the second quarter were enough as the Cowboys won 17–6.
+This would be the Cowboys last win on the road against the Jets until 2025.